 Molasses, cloves, nutmeg, cinnamon, and ginger are flavors you associate with gingerbread.
 So those are the flavors I put into my homemade creamer.

-I’ve seen this idea floating around but had never tried to it.
-I always have issues with figuring out what I want to eat for lunch.
+I’ve seen this idea floating around but have never tried it.
+I always have issues figuring out what I want to eat for lunch.
 Even though I love salads, my salads for lunch are often lacking.
-So this week I decided to try this.
+So this week, I decided to try this.

-In a quart size Mason jar, I put dressing, shredded carrots, broccoli slaw, celery, bell peppers, tomatoes, raisin, dried cranberry, almond pieces, kale, spinach, and Swiss chard.
-As I get ready for school, I also pack some bacon bits and Feta cheese to top the salad.
-This past weekend, I got myself a plate to stay in my room so when I dump the salad onto the plate, the dressing distributes over the salad.
+In a quart-size Mason jar, I put dressing, shredded carrots, broccoli slaw, celery, bell peppers, tomatoes, raisin, dried cranberry, almond pieces, kale, spinach, and Swiss chard.
+As I prepare for school, I pack some bacon bits and Feta cheese to top the salad.
+This past weekend, I got myself a plate to stay in my room, so when I dumped the salad onto the plate, the dressing distributes over the salad.

 Stars of the recipe: